Skip to main content

 pragma solidity ^0.8.20;

-import {CredibleTestWithBacktesting} from "../src/backtesting/CredibleTestWithBacktesting.sol";
+import {CredibleTestWithBacktesting} from "credible-std/CredibleTestWithBacktesting.sol";

-import {BacktestingTypes} from "../src/backtesting/BacktestingTypes.sol";
+import {BacktestingTypes} from "credible-std/utils/BacktestingTypes.sol";

 import {MyAssertion} from "../assertions/src/MyAssertion.a.sol";